 Welcome to the world of book building.
 I was a blogger for five years before I worked up the courage to try novel length pieces.
 I wish I’d tried sooner.
 One of the biggest hurdles to writers breaking into the industry is the sheer volume of options and opinions that are in constant evolution.
 Where to begin?
 Do I look for agents or publishers or hybrids or *gulp* just do it all myself?

 This page holds a selection of puzzle pieces for you to try on for size.
-Where ever you are in your writer journey, one of these resources will get you to the next level.
+Where ever you are in your journey as a writer, one of these resources will get you to the next level.

 Sit down, relax, and explore the resources that helped me get going.
 Because everyone learns in a different way, I’ve got audio, video, social media, and reading materials lined up.
-In-person options that were moved into zoom are finally dawning on the horizon again for you extroverted networkers out there.
+In-person options are finally here again for you extroverted networkers out there.

 Every single day.